mscheel/MysteryFlight/README.md

 ##Walk through

+This is the app that was demo'd on June 11, except the backend it is pointed too has one extra theme "expert", you can only see this difference on the first screen.

 ![Walk through](https://github.com/mscheel/MysteryFlight/raw/master/images/walkthroughgif.gif "Walk through")

 ##Screenshots

+These screenshots are from the original app, they do not include updates since June 11, 2016.

 ![Flight theme selection](https://github.com/mscheel/MysteryFlight/raw/master/images/screen_1_theme_picker.png "Flight theme selection")
 ![Point of sale back end web page](https://github.com/mscheel/MysteryFlight/raw/master/images/pos-backend.png "Point of sale back end web page")